 Between the technology that HP Inc. and Desktop Metal have and the incredible experience in manufacturing that Jabil has—it’s the third largest contract manufacturer in the world—you can see an entirely new world developing.
 Whereas traditional manufacturing would result in a product comprised of thousands of parts, 3-D printing can combine parts into a single complex part that couldn’t be made by traditional methods.
 So assembly may involve only 50 complex parts, rather than thousands, hence reducing labor costs.
 The 3-D printing industry is working toward printing an entirely integrated, customizable product of just one part.
 And this is just the beginning: there are now printers capable of mass production of standardized parts and products at costs lower than conventional manufacturing, and others that can work at the atomic level, printing one atom at a time.
 It’s like a science-fiction movie.

 In my forthcoming book, I’m predicting that 3-D printing and industrial platforms will enable very large, highly diversified companies that are much more widely diversified than conglomerates and that have operational synergies—which conglomerates, by definition, don’t have.
 These megaliths will take control of a significant portion of the economy.
-Hence the title, When Titans Rule the World.
+Hence the title, The Pan-Industrial Revolution: How New Manufacturing Titans Will Transform the World.
 Coupled together with software platforms, 3-D printing is going to allow both scale and scope, with no trade-off anymore between the two.
 A platform owner will be capable of offering all kinds of services—manufacturing software, additive-manufacturing services, as well as financing and data not available to the public—to members of wide collectives.